iamyoshita/data-mining-project/README.md

 # data-mining-project

 SubmitPMIDList.py is the code for annotating based on pmid.
 It takes pmid files as input. each pmid file has 100 pmids only because the API accepts 100 per request.
+IT gives annotatedabstracts.txt as output.

 First, I downloaded the abstracts as .txt file from PUBMED (for github, Had to compress the txt file from pubmed as it was >25mb.). then I extracted the pmid for each abstract and stored them in pmid files.
 The pmid extraction code is in cell 1 of the jupyter file (try1.ipynb).

 Once the pmid files are generated (pmids.zip on github), run SubmitPMIDList.py to get the annotated text.

+gene.csv: names of all the genes protein.csv: names of all the proteins woundabstracts.csv: all 10k abstracts annotatedabstracts.txt: annotated the 10K abstracts

 The next cells in the jupyter file: